Farahat612/SoftCart-Data-Platform---IBM-Capstone-Project/02 - MongoDB NoSQL Catalog Database/README.md

 > ```

-## View Third Task
+## View Third Module

-These were all exercises in the second module of the project.
+These were all exercises in this module of the project.
 Visit the next module [here](https://github.com/Farahat612/SoftCart-Data-Platform---IBM-Capstone-Project/tree/main/03%20-PostgreSQL%20%26%20IBM%20DB2%20Data%20Warehouses).